mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does daisy-chaining work?
 - What are typical logic levels?

+### UART
+- Oversampling?

+## GPIOs
+- What is a GPIO?
+What does it stand for and what are its use cases?
+- What does "GP" refer to?

+### Design/Implementation
+A lot on GPIO design is very applicable, more in-depth questions are covered in the CMOS and Amplifiers subsections of Analog Electronics.
+These questions will just be surface-level that are more applicable in embedded applications.

+- Draw a GPIO circuit.
+How does it work?
+- What are the two most common types of GPIO implementations?
+What are their tradeoffs?
+- What does open-drain/push-pull mean?
+- When are pullup/pulldown resistors necessary?
+How do you size them?
+- What are some typical configurable GPIO settings?
+- What is bus contention?

 ## Peripherals
 - Draw a circuit to connect a sensor to a microcontroller.
 - Draw a circuit to drive a LED from a microcontroller.
 What about a high-power LED?